The Ekedahl-Oort type of Jacobians of Hermitian curves: Introduction

 A crucial fact about a principally polarized abelian variety $A$ defined over an algebraically closed field $k$ of characteristic $p >0$ is that the multiplication-by-$p$ morphism of $A$ is inseparable.
 If $A$ has dimension $g$, then $[p]$ factors as $V \circ F$ where the Frobenius morphism $F$ is purely inseparable of degree $p^g$ and where $V$ is the Verschiebung morphism.
 The isomorphism class of the $p$-torsion group scheme $A[p]$ is determined by the interaction between $F$ and $V$.
 It can be characterized by its Ekedahl-Oort type or by the structure of its Dieudonn\'e module.
 There are many deep results about the stratification of the moduli space ${\mathcal A}_g$ of principally polarized abelian varieties by Ekedahl-Oort type, see especially \cite{O:strat} and \cite{EVdG}.

 In contrast, there are almost no results about which Ekedahl-Oort types occur for Jacobians of curves.
 There are existence results for Ekedahl-Oort types of low codimension, for which the Jacobians are close to being ordinary \cite{Pr:large}.
 There is a complete classification for hyperelliptic curves when $p=2$ \cite{EP}.

-In this paper, we determine the Ekedahl-Oort type of the Hermitian curve $X_q$ for every prime power $q$.
+In this paper, we determine the Ekedahl-Oort type of the Hermitian curve $X_q$ for every prime power $q$, see Theorem \ref{Torbit}.
+More precisely, we determine the structure and multiplicity of each indecomposable factor of the Dieudonn\'e module for the $p$-torsion group scheme of the Jacobian of $X_q$.
 For the proof, we compute the module structure of $\Hdr$ under $F$ and $V$.
+The Hermitian curves are remarkable for their properties over finite fields, but the Ekedahl-Oort type and the Dieudonn\'e module are geometric invariants.
+Thus we work over $k=\overline{\FF}_p$ throughout the paper.

-In this introduction, we first review the arithmetic properties of Hermitian curves.
-We next describe a result of Ekedahl that is the starting point for this work.
-Then we discuss the main result, which is an analysis of the structure and the multiplicities of the indecomposable factors of the Dieudonn\'e module of every Hermitian curve.
-Finally, we give an overview of some applications about the isomorphism class of Jacobians of Hermitian curves, about Selmer groups, and about the supersingular locus of ${\mathcal A}_g$.
+This introduction contains: (1.1) a review of the arithmetic properties of Hermitian curves; (1.2) a result of Ekedahl that is the starting point for this work; (1.3) a description of the main result, Theorem \ref{Torbit}; (1.4) an overview of some applications of this result to questions about the isomorphism class of Jacobians of Hermitian curves, about Selmer groups, and about the supersingular locus of ${\mathcal A}_g$; (1.5) a comparison with earlier work; and (1.6) an outline of the rest of the paper.